 Developed by ranchers, intensive silvopasture is practiced today on more than 500,000 acres in Australia, Colombia, and Mexico.
 Most systems use a quickly growing, edible, leguminous woody shrub: Leucaena leucocephala.
 Planted 4,000 per acre, it is intercropped with grasses and native trees.
 Trees keep the wind in check and improve water retention, which causes increases in biomass.
 Livestock move through rapid rotational grazing.
 Species biodiversity doubles, stocking rates nearly triple, and animals gain more weight.

 Sound too good to be true?
-In a five-year study of intensive silvopasture in which trees were incorporated with grasses and Leucaena leucocephala, the rate of carbon sequestration exceeded 10 tons per acre.
-That makes it one of the most effective means known to sequester carbon.
+In a five-year study of intensive silvopasture in which trees were incorporated with grasses and Leucaena leucocephala, the rate of carbon sequestration was roughly three tons per acre, a high rate for any land use.

 Silvopasture…1.1 billion acres worldwide: Nair, P. K. R. “Climate Change Mitigation: A Low-Hanging Fruit of Agroforestry.”
 In Agroforestry—The Future of Global Land Use, edited by P. K. Ramachandran Nair and Dennis Garrity, 31–67.
 Springer Netherlands, 2012.